AT&T Park Guide – Where to Park, Eat, and Get Cheap Tickets

 The big scoreboard and jumbo screen are in dead center field.
 I wouldn’t advise sitting in the center field bleachers for this reason.
 I think the modern game gets so much added to the experience by seeing the information and entertainment on the big screen.

-Free things at AT&T Park
+Free Stuff at AT&T Park